 Do you have $48 million lying around?
 If so, you could afford to bid on the most expensive car in the world.
 In 2018, one lucky auto enthusiast bid and won at an RM Sotheby’s auction a 1962 Ferrari 250 GTO.
 This is one of the most coveted Ferrari models in the world.

-Enzo Ferrari didn’t set out to create an automotive empire with one of the world’s most listed after brands.
+Enzo Ferrari didn’t set out to create an automotive empire with one of the world’s most recognized brands with its prancing horse.
 However, that’s precisely what happened.
 Thanks to the Italian’s commitment to both beauty and performance excellence, Ferrari cars are the embodiment of elegance and heart-stopping engineering power.

 Ferrari may not be one of the world’s biggest carmakers, but it’s definitely one of the most coveted.
 Throughout the decades, a devoted following has grown thanks to the company’s commitment to the innovation of performance and looks.
 Each car is as attractive to the eyes as it is to our need for driving thrills.